 A potential Obi-Wan film

 Apparently, Lucasfilm is also planning on making a movie about Obi-Wan Kenobi.
-This would be part of it’s ongoing anthology series following Rogue One and Solo.
+This would be part of the ongoing anthology series following Rogue One and Solo.
 Lucasfilm has not actually officially announced this.
 However, The Hollywood Reporter reported in August 2017 that the movie is happening and is in the early stages of development; it reportedly doesn’t have a script yet.
 Supposedly, though, Stephen Daldry (The Hours) will direct.

 There’s almost no way Lucasfilm would make this movie without Ewan McGregor, who has repeatedly said he’s open to reprising the role.
 However, he’s not attached to the project.